Email: email@example.com or firstname.lastname@example.org

 The treatment plan site covers approximately 11 plus acres of land on the east edge of the City's corporate limits, north of Leggett Street.
-The site has sufficient space to permit a future expansion of the plan to a peek flow of 4.4 MDG.
+The site has sufficient space to permit a future expansion of the plan to a peak flow of 4.4 MDG.

 The sanitary sewer system of the City of Wauseon is a partially combined collection system, receiving both storm water and sanitary flows.
 The wastewater from this system is conveyed to the wastewater treatment plant from the north end and from the south end of the system combining together at the head of the treatment plant and discharge into the screw pump influent well at the Influent Structure.
 At this point the water is lifted by the screw pumps to a height sufficient to allow gravity flow through the primary treatment components.